The Fastest Game On Ice Contact Us

 At least one member of the bench staff (including trainer) must be First Aid certified.
 Proof of certification must be submitted to Ringette Sask by December 31st.

-All new coaches to Ringette must also complete the Coach Initiation in Sport Module prior to attending a clinic.
+All new coaches to Ringette (since 2015) must also complete the Coach Initiation in Sport Module.